piemonte/Player/README.md

 ## Player

-`Player` is a simple drop in component for playing local or streaming remote media on iOS, written in [Swift](https://developer.apple.com/swift/).
-It also makes customization of loading and interaction much easier.
+`Player` is a simple iOS video player written in [Swift](https://developer.apple.com/swift/).

+It provides a quick means to play local or stream remote media, but also enables easy customization of loading and user interaction.

 If you're looking for a video player written in Objective-C, checkout [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).